VaishnavSherla/Contacts-App/readme.md

 - **Filter by Birthday:** Easily view contacts whose birthdays are today.

+- **Import and Export Csv:** Import and Export Contacts From and To Csv File.

 - **Profile Pictures:** Personalize the contact list by uploading profile pictures for each contact.

 - **Validation:** Robust validation mechanisms ensure data integrity, prompting users for correct input of phone numbers, email addresses, and birthdays.